Rendon, Soto power Nationals past Twins | Devdiscourse

 Anthony Rendon and Juan Soto each homered and drove in three runs, and Adam Eaton and Yan Gomes also hit home runs to lead the Washington Nationals to a 12-6 victory over the Minnesota Twins in the rubber match of their three-game series Thursday night at Minneapolis.
 Rendon also doubled, walked twice and scored two runs, and Asdrubal Cabrera tripled and drove in two runs for Washington (81-64), which extended its lead for the first wild card in the National League to 3 1/2 games over the Chicago Cubs and Milwaukee Brewers.

 Patrick Corbin (12-7) picked up the win, allowing three runs on nine hits over six innings.
-Jonathan Schoop homered among his three hits, and Nelson Cruz went 2-for-5 with a home run and two RBIs for Minnesota (89-57), which saw its American League Central Division lead shrink to 3 1/2 games over the Cleveland Indians.
+Jonathan Schoop homered and had three hits, and Nelson Cruz went 2-for-5 with a home run and two RBIs for Minnesota (89-57), which saw its American League Central Division lead shrink to 3 1/2 games over Cleveland.
 The Twins open a three-game series with the Indians on Friday night in Cleveland.

 Kyle Gibson (13-7) took the loss, allowing six runs (five earned) on eight hits over 4 2/3 innings.
 He walked four and struck out five.
 Washington took a 1-0 lead in the first inning on Rendon's 33rd homer of the season into the bleachers in left-center.